bslockhart/bslockhart/README.md

 <br>

-🔭 I’m working toward a career in web development

-🌱 I’m currently growing my skills in
+🌱 I’m currently growing my skills in Web Development.

-🤝 I’m looking to collaborate on more open source projects in the near future
+🤝 I’m looking to collaborate on more open source projects in the near future.

-🧠 I'm interested in learning more about
+🧠 I'm interested in learning more about technology.

-🧐 I'm always seeking feedback to help improve my skills
+🧐 I'm always seeking feedback to help improve my skills and grow.

-🔥 Fun fact:

 <br>